-Journey has the following actively marketed products, Qbrexza, Accutane, Targadox, Ximino, Exelderm, Amzeeq and Zilxi.
-All of Journey's product revenues are recorded in the U.S. The Company's collaboration revenue is from Cyprium's agreement with Sentynl (see Note 3).
-The Company's related party revenue is from Checkpoint's collaborations with TGTX (see Note 15).
-Other revenue consists of Journey's royalty revenue related to Qbrexza, and for the six-month period ended June 30, 2022, a net \$2.5 million milestone payment.
+Journey has the following actively marketed products, Qbrexza, Accutane, Targadox, Ximino (until September 2023), Exelderm, Amzeeq and Zilxi.
+All of Journey's product revenues are recorded in the U.S. The Company's collaboration revenue is from Cyprium's agreement with Sentynl (see Note 3, Asset Purchase Agreements).
+The Company's related party revenue is from Checkpoint's collaborations with TGTX (see Note 15, Related Party Transactions).
+Other revenue consists of Journey's royalty revenue related to Qbrexza, and for the three and nine-month period ended September 30, 2023, includes a \$19 million non-refundable upfront payment from Maruho related to a license granted by Journey to Maruho for the development and commercialization of Qbrexza in additional territories in Asia.
+Other revenue for the nine-month period ended September 30, 2022 includes a net \$2.5 million milestone payment.

-The table below summarizes the Company's revenue for the three and six months ending June 30, 2023 and 2022:
+The table below summarizes the Company's revenue for the three and nine months ending September 30, 2023 and 2022: